 This chapter provides information for practitioners about the Multi-Agency Risk Assessment Conference (MARAC) process which is a local multi-agency meeting aimed at protecting victims of domestic abuse, stalking and ‘honour’ based abuse through a range of multi-agency interventions.

-A Multi-Agency Risk Assessment Conference (MARAC) is a local meeting where information is shared on the highest risk domestic abuse and violence cases between representatives of the local police, probation, health, children and adult safeguarding bodies, housing practitioners, substance misuse services, Independent Domestic Abuse and Violence Advisers (IDVAs) and other specialists from the statutory and voluntary sectors.
+A Multi-Agency Risk Assessment Conference (MARAC) is a local meeting where information is shared on the highest risk domestic abuse cases between representatives of the local police, probation, health, children and adult safeguarding bodies, housing practitioners, substance misuse services, Independent Domestic Violence Advisers (IDVAs) and other specialists from the statutory and voluntary sectors.

 Information about the risks faced by those victims, the actions needed to ensure safety, and the resources available locally are discussed, and used to create a risk management plan involving all agencies.
 The MARAC is part of a coordinated response to domestic abuse, incorporating representatives from statutory, community and voluntary agencies working with victims, adults experiencing or at risk of abuse or neglect, children and alleged perpetrators.